back to: front page

 Outsourcing of production to low-wage countries abroad has decimated many private-sector jobs.
 This highly disturbing trend does not affect government employees as much as who wins the next election.
 Therefore, organized labor has put its resources behind helping Democrats be elected to public office.
 It has become an election auxiliary of the Democratic Party.

 The challenge for progressive Republicans is to side with America’s working class, which is predominantly nonunion, without opposing the private business sector.
 We can be friends both to labor and management.
 How so?

 Start with the fact that a majority of the U.S. work force now consists of women.
 Women, perhaps more than men, have child-bearing and child-rearing responsibilities.
 Employer policies regarding sick leave and leave for other personal reasons needs to be much more generous and flexible than it now is.
 If employers will not grant needed time off on their own, then government should require it.
 No worker having to attend to a sick child at home should need to put herself or himself at risk of being fired.

 Let the Democrats cater to public-sector employees.
 Let conservative Republicans serve the large business firms.
 We, progressive Republicans, should represent the broad interest of society.
 In the capitalist system, work is the moral justification for receiving an economic reward.
 We are at risk of creating instead a society where many people prefer welfare to work.
-At least they are allowed to have babies and raise a family in relative ease while eligible for those benefits.
+Real take-home income peaked during the latter years of the Nixon administration.

 papers on shorter working hours